-Our educational principles and values are based on our content streams of: biological and physical sciences, clinical science, critical thinking, and professional application.
+Our educational principles and values are based on our content streams of biological and physical sciences, clinical science, critical thinking, and professional application.

-1. Our biological and physical science stream consist of Interprofessional Human Gross Anatomy, Neuroscience, Scientific Basis of Neurological Disorders, Cells, Systems & Disease, Exercise and Physiology of Rehabilitation, Movement Science I and II, and Pharmacologic Principles in Physical Therapy Practice.
+- 1. Our biological and physical science stream consist of Interprofessional Human Gross Anatomy, Neuroscience, Scientific Basis of Neurological Disorders, Cells, Systems & Disease, Exercise and Physiology of Rehabilitation, Movement Science I and II, and Pharmacologic Principles in Physical Therapy Practice.
 Students must have a strong basis to understand the science behind what physical therapist do.
-For example, in areas of practice where clinical evidence is lacking, students must fall back to the basic sciences to develop theories for the mechanisms that bring about effective patient management strategies.

-2. In the clinical science stream, students practice the foundational skills necessary of all physical therapist no matter the practice pattern.
+For example, in areas of practice where clinical evidence is lacking, students must fall back to the basic sciences to develop theories for the mechanisms that bring about effective patient management strategies. - 2.
+In the clinical science stream, students practice the foundational skills necessary of all physical therapist no matter the practice pattern.
 These skills are developed in the first year Clinical Foundation I and II course series.
 Students then apply these generic skills in their second year as faculty lead the students in developing their patient management skills in the areas of cardiopulmonary, integumentary, musculoskeletal, and neuromuscular physical therapy across the lifespan.
-Rehabilitation of patients following limb loss is also included in the second year.

-3. The critical thinking stream is woven implicitly throughout the entire curriculum.
+Rehabilitation of patients following limb loss is also included in the second year. - 3.
+The critical thinking stream is woven implicitly throughout the entire curriculum.
 Explicitly, critical thinking skills are developed in the systematic reasoning and scientific inquiry courses.
 This series begins in the first year where students learn research design, statistical techniques, and how to critically appraise the scientific and clinical literature.
-Explicitly the critical thinking stream culminates in the presentation of a completed, faculty-driven research project or an expanded critical appraisal of a topic (CAT).
-Implicitly, the critical thinking stream culminates in capstone Human Development Across the Lifespan and Management of the Complex Patient courses where students complete a PICO project.

-4. The professional application stream emphasizes professional behaviors expected of a graduate physical therapist.
+Explicitly, the critical thinking stream culminates in the presentation of a completed Capstone Project at the end of the third year.
+Capstone Projects may include either a faculty-driven research project OR a clinical-related project OR faculty supervised review of the literature.
+Implicitly, the critical thinking stream culminates in capstone Human Development Across the Lifespan and Management of the Complex Patient courses where students complete a PICO project. - 4.
+The professional application stream emphasizes professional behaviors expected of a graduate physical therapist.
 As in the critical thinking stream, professionalism is woven throughout the entire curriculum.
 However, the Professional Issue and Clinical Decision Making I, II, and III courses are designed specifically to help develop these skills.
 These three courses together focus on learning styles across the lifespan, teaching techniques, communication in the clinical setting, ethics, cultural competence, health care provider roles and responsibilities, and professional development.
 These very practical courses prepare the students to function as professionals during their clinical rotations (also part of this stream) and for careers as a physical therapist.
 The professional application stream culminates administratively with The Principles of Administration in Physical Therapy course and clinically with the Management of the Complex Patient course.
 These are in the third year, spring semester.